Malawi: Government and politics

 Malawi is composed of three regions (the Northern, Central, and Southern regions), which are divided into 28 districts, and further into approximately 250 traditional authorities and 110 administrative wards.
 Local government is administered by central government-appointed regional administrators and district commissioners.
 For the first time in the multi-party era, local elections took place on 21 November 2000, with the UDF party winning 70% of the available seats.
 There was scheduled to be a second round of constitutionally mandated local elections in May 2005, but these were cancelled by the government.

 In February 2005, President Mutharika split with the United Democratic Front and began his own party, the Democratic Progressive Party, which had attracted reform-minded officials from other parties and won by-elections across the country in 2006.
 In 2008, President Mutharika had implemented reforms to address the country's major corruption problem, with at least five senior UDF party members facing criminal charges.

-In 2012, Malawi was ranked 7th of all countries in sub-Saharan Africa in the Ibrahim Index of African Governance, an index that measures several variables to provide a comprehensive view of the governance of African countries.
+In 2012, Malawi was ranked 7th of all countries in sub-Saharan Africa in the Ibrahim Index of African Governance, an index that measures several variables.
 Although the country's governance score was higher than the continental average, it was lower than the regional average for southern Africa.
 Its highest scores were for safety and rule of law, and its lowest scores were for sustainable economic opportunity, with a ranking of 47th on the continent for educational opportunities.
 Malawi's governance score had improved between 2000 and 2011.
 Malawi held elections in May 2019, with President Peter Mutharika winning re-election over challengers Lazarus Chakwera, Atupele Muluzi, and Saulos Chilima.
 In 2020 Malawi Constitutional Court annulled President Peter Mutharika's narrow election victory last year because of widespread fraud and irregularities.
-Opposition leader Lazarus Chakwera won 2020 Malawian presidential election and he became the new president.
+Opposition leader Lazarus Chakwera won the 2020 Malawian presidential election and he became the new president.
+In September 2025, a presidential election resulted in a victory for former president Peter Mutharika of the Democratic Progressive Party.
+Incumbent president Lazarus Chakwera of the Malawi Congress Party finished second blaming his defeat on the Covid pandemic, natural disasters such as drought and cyclones, and the economic downturn caused by the war in Ukraine.